The Crash by Freida McFadden | Thriller Book Review

 My Initial Thoughts

-To be completely honest with you, I did not know what this book was about before I started reading.
-All I knew was that it was a new Freida McFadden release that I could read through Kindle Unlimited.
-I’m more likely to take a chance on new books when they are available to borrow through kindle unlimited.
+I’m going to be upfront with you.
+I didn’t realize what this book was about before I started reading.
+All I knew was that it was a new Freida McFadden book that I could read in Kindle Unlimited.
+I’m a little hot and cold on her new releases, but I’m more likely to take a chance when I can borrow a book through KU.

-When I first started reading, I was really hooked.
-Everything was so mysterious about Tegan and her baby.
+The beginning had me completely hooked.
+From the very first paragraph, everything was so mysterious about pregnant Tegan and her growing baby.
 The fact that the baby’s father wasn’t around made it even more mysterious.
 Was Tegan a surrogate?
 Was she in hiding from the father?
 Or was the father simply a deadbeat?
-There were so many possibilities.
+There were so many possibilities and I knew that I wanted to find out the truth.

-But then we find out the truth and it’s like ugh. gross.
+But then we find out the truth and it’s kind of gross.
+Ugh.

 Problem #1: Tegan’s Baby Daddy